 Once you establish your means of communication, send all members the information they need to join the group.
 Include numbers to call, how to log in, pin numbers and whether they need to become members of a site in order to log in and participate.
 It’s a good idea if you’re using new technology for the first time to do a test run beforehand using another member of the group.

-Communicate conference call etiquette to members beforehand or at the beginning of the call.
-It’s a good idea to remind members in advance about conference call logistics and etiquette.
-Members should be encouraged to call in a few minutes early so that everyone will be on the line at the planned starting time.
-They should also be given an email contact to use if they are having trouble connecting during the call.
-Members should mute their phones when they’re not actively speaking and keep background noise and interruptions such as pets, children and household appliances to a minimum when they do speak.
-And it’s extremely helpful if they state their name every time they begin talking or praying.
+Communicate meeting etiquette to members beforehand or at the beginning.
+It’s a good idea to remind members in advance about meeting logistics and etiquette.
+Members should be encouraged to join a few minutes early so that everyone will be on the line at the planned starting time.
+They should also be given an email contact to use if they are having trouble connecting during the meeting.
+Members should mute their phones or computer speakers when they’re not actively speaking and keep background noise and interruptions such as pets, children and household appliances to a minimum when they do speak.
+And if you’re doing a phone conference, it’s extremely helpful if they state their name every time they begin talking or praying. when using a conference call.

 Doing prayer through a social media group is different than a face-to-face prayer group because most often the prayer communication is done via writing prayers on a keyboard.
 This makes it a little less responsive than a voice based virtual prayer group and requires users to have access to a computer keyboard or a phone keyboard.